 That was my craving and I just so happened to have a flat of local tomatoes that needed to get used up quick.
 So I decided it was time to stuff a food into another food 😆 Then came this Tuna Stuffed Tomatoes Recipe.

 How Do You Stuff Tomatoes With Tuna?

 Tuna Stuffed Tomatoes are about as simple as it gets. . . no cooking required.
 Just make your tuna salad, cut a hole in your tomatoes, drain any excess liquid then fill the tomatoes.

 There is your quick, healthy, low-carb lunch or dinner.

-Are stuffed tomatoes healthy?
+Are these tomatoes healthy?

 Yes, tuna salad and tomatoes are both healthy, nutritious foods.
 I go straight mayo with my tuna salad, but you can always use your preferred alternatives.
 Tomatoes are a nightshade, so if you are avoiding nightshades you will want to avoid this recipe.

 Can you freeze stuffed tomatoes?